awsdocs/amazon-appstream2-developer-guide/doc_source/active-directory-directory-setup.md

 1. Log in to the image builder in Administrator mode or as a directory user with local administrator permissions\.
 For more information, see [Granting Local Administrator Rights on Image Builders](active-directory-admin.md#active-directory-image-builder-local-admin)\.

-1. Complete the steps in [Tutorial: Create a Custom AppStream 2\.0 Image](tutorial-image-builder.md) to install applications and create a new image\.
+1. Complete the steps in [Tutorial: Create a Custom AppStream 2\.0 Image by Using the AppStream 2\.0 Console](tutorial-image-builder.md) to install applications and create a new image\.

 ## Step 3: Create a Domain\-Joined Fleet<a name="active-directory-setup-fleet"></a>